 When considering the average weight of a new-born baby, we assume that the baby is delivered after a regular pregnancy length (9 months).
-The average weight of a baby is 7lb 80oz for boys and 7lb 4oz for girls.
+The average weight of a baby is 7lb 8oz (3.4 kg) for boys and 7lb 4oz (3.3 kg) for girls.

 Is the second baby usually heavier than the first baby?

-Yes, the econd baby is often heavier than the first baby.
-On average the second baby is 200 grams heavier than the first child.
+Yes, the second baby is often heavier than the first baby.
+On average the second baby is 0.4lb (200 grams) heavier than the first child.
 Of course there are always exceptions, whereby the first baby is heavier than the second baby.

 What is the average weight of new born babies in other countries?

 There is certainly a difference in the average weight of new born babies in various countries.
 A person’s physique plays an important role and differs per region.
 The average weight of babies in Asian countries is for instance a lot lower than in the UK.
-This is because Asians are often a lot smaller than British women.
+This is because Asians are often smaller than British.